Was Mr. Mueller medicated during his testimony on Wednesday? If not, he was definitely not at the top of his game writing the Mueller Report.

 Mueller clarifies that his investigation did not establish that there was a conspiracy between Trump’s associates and the Russian government to interfere with the election.
 And the special counsel doesn’t say one way or the other whether he thinks President Trump criminally obstructed justice while in office — though he makes clear he thinks the evidence of that is quite concerning.

-“If we had confidence after a thorough investigation of the facts that the President clearly did not commit obstruction of justice, we would so state,” Mueller writes.
-“We are unable to reach such a judgment.”
+“If we had confidence after a thorough investigation of the facts that the President did not commit obstruction of justice, we would so state,” Mueller writes.
+“We cannot reach such a judgment.”